Emoney2002/Customer_Segmentation/README.md

 Machine Learning Model

-We applied K-Means Clustering to segment customers based on their Annual Income and Spending Score.
+I applied K-Means Clustering to segment customers based on their Annual Income and Spending Score.

 Steps:
 Feature Selection: Used Annual Income (k$) and Spending Score (1-100) for clustering.